Jinx Build Guide by Janitsu

 Legend: Alacrity and Legend: Bloodline are both viable, but I think that in most cases Legend: Bloodline makes the cut for me.
 It allows me to build straight damage instead of focusing on life steal items during my power spikes.
 Therefore, I highly suggest that you start picking it or that you at least give it a try.
 Legend: Alacrity is an alternative...
 Not a good one though.

 Coup de Grace is the general choice you want.
 Cut Down is good as well, if you are against enemies that are going to be innately tanky or you know that the enemies have a comp of Galio, Maokai, Cho'Gath and maybe Braum.
 Last Stand is a niche pick for champions such as Karthus or Tryndamere, but Jinx can't use it effectively.

 From the sorcery tree you want to pick Absolute Focus and Gathering Storm, as these two give you the benefit of raw stats and work whether you are behind or ahead.
 They are there to multiply your damage.
-In harder matchups, you can consider going for Resolve tree, but I wouldn't really recommend that even then, as it really limits your damage.
+In harder matchups, you can consider going for Resolve tree, but I wouldn't recommend that even then, as it limits your damage.

 The stats you want to choose are always AS and AD, with either armour or magic resist, depending on the matchup.

 |Whenever an enemy champion or structure that Jinx has dealt damage to within the last 3 seconds is killed or destroyed, she gains 175% movement speed that decays over 4 seconds.|

 - You can use this to get a risky tower and then escape from the place

 - Great for teamfights because killing one person allows you to position yourself more effectively to kill another person

 - Whenever you get a kill you can run to catch another (in duel/fight scenarios)